bini1995/invoice-uploader-ai/docs/CLAIMS_NAMING.md

 | ClaimLayer | Your AI layer for faster claims decisions. | Positions as the intelligence layer |

 These names can be used for product modules, customer-facing tools, or internal vertical code names.

+## API naming

+The canonical API namespace for this vertical is `/api/claims`.
+Legacy `/api/invoices` routes remain as backward-compatible aliases but log a deprecation warning.
+Migrate clients to `/api/:tenant/claims/:id/review-notes` and related endpoints.